Propagating ActivityId with AsyncLocal in C#

 Conclusion

-s to using the W3C Trace Context or OpenTelemetry standards for distributed tracing propagation.
+However, for a more sustainable long-term solution, it might be advisable to transition from GUID-based ActivityIds to using the W3C Trace Context or OpenTelemetry standards for distributed tracing propagation.
 These standards offer a more robust and interoperable framework for tracing across distributed systems, enhancing observability and simplifying integration with modern monitoring tools.